eparey/pesci/wiki/How-to-Run.md

 > ```sh
 > pesci --matrix1 data/Cragig_matrix_EM.tsv.gz --matrix2 data/Procro_matrix_EM.tsv.gz --clusters1 data/Cragig_cell_id.tsv --clusters2 data/Procro_cell_id.tsv --ortho_pairs data/orthologous_pairs_Procro-Cragig.txt -sp1 Oyster-larva -sp2 Flatworm-larva --outdir pesci_larvae
 > ```
 >  Note that if intermediate files with the same "label_species" already exist in the output folder, pesci will display a warning and will not re-compute intermediate files them even if different input files are used.
-To force recomputation use `--force` (see also below).
+To force re-computation use `--force` (see also below).